simeononsecurity/simeononsecurity.ch/content/articles/windows-task-scheduler-vs-linux-cron-jobs-cybersecurity-hardening/index.en.md

 ### Windows Task Scheduler

 **Windows Task Scheduler** is a native utility in Microsoft Windows designed to **automate tasks efficiently**.
-Let's delve into its security features that play a pivotal role in safeguarding your system.
+Let's dig into its security features that play a pivotal role in safeguarding your system.

 {{< youtube id="ON2uRHlt_GI" >}}